-To use the cockpit shower, pull the spray head out of the recess and make sure the Fresh Water switch is on.
-Activate the shower using the thumb activated valve on the spray head.
-Adjust the hot and cold water faucet until the desired temperature is obtained.
+To use the fresh water spray head, pull it out of the recess and make sure the Fresh Water switch is on.
+Turn on the fresh water faucet and activate the shower using the thumb activated valve on the spray head.

-Head Compartment Shower
+Head Sink and Shower

-The head compartment vanity sink faucet converts to a retractable hand-held shower head.
-To use the shower, make sure the Fresh Water and Shower Sump switches in the helm switch panel are on.
-Then pull the shower head out of the faucet and adjust the hot and cold water faucet until the desired temperature is obtained.
-Some minor variations in the water temperature may occur as the pressure pump cycles.
+The vanity sink faucet converts to a retractable hand-held shower head.
+To use the shower, make sure the Fresh Water switch in the helm switch panel is on.
+Then pull the shower head out of the faucet and activate the shower using the thumb activated valve on the spray head.

 Shower and sink water is drained overboard by the shower sump pump.
 The pump is automatically controlled by a float switch in the sump that is activated whenever the house battery switch is ON.
-The Shower Pump switch in the helm switch panel overrides the automatic float switch and provides a means to activate the shower sump pump manually.
 After showering, let the cold water flow for a period of time to flush the drainage system of soap residue.